Modular fixed points in equivariant homotopy theory: Weight Structures

 is exact, where the first map is induced by the composition $b \to \Sigma a \to \Sigma d$. \\ Now if $x \in \cC_{w \leq -1}$ then $\Hom_{\cC}(x,t) = 0$ and $\Hom_{\cC}(\Sigma d,t) \to \Hom_{\cC}(b,t)$ is surjective, so choosing $t = b$ shows that $b \to \Sigma a \to \Sigma d$ admits a retraction. \\ Conversely, if $b \to \Sigma a \to \Sigma d$ admits a retraction then $\Hom_{\cC}(\Sigma d,t) \to \Hom_{\cC}(b,t)$ is surjective and so $\Hom_{\cC}(x,t) = 0$.
 Hence the map $x \to b$ is zero and $a \simeq x \oplus \Sigma^{-1} b$, so $x$ is a retract of an object in $\cC_{w \leq -1}$ and hence in $\cC_{w \leq -1}$ as well. \end{proof}

-\begin{prop}[{\cite[Corollary 5.15]{bac16}}] Let $F: \cC \to \cD$ be a weight exact functor between stable $\infty$-categories equipped with weight structures such that the weight structure on $\cC$ is bounded.
-Then $F$ is left weight conservative if and only if $F^{w\heart}: \cC^{w\heart} \to \cD^{w\heart}$ detects retractions, i.e. if $f: x \to y$ is a morphism in $\cC^{w\heart}$ such that $F(f): F(x) \to F(y)$ admits a retraction, then $f$ admits a retraction as well.
+\begin{prop}[{\cite[Corollary 5.15]{bac16}}] Let $F: \cC \to \cD$ be a weight exact functor between stable $\infty$-categories equipped with weight structures such that the weight structure on $\cC$ is bounded.\footnote{Bounded above would be enough for the first and bounded below for the second assertion.} Then $F$ is left weight conservative if and only if $F^{w\heart}: \cC^{w\heart} \to \cD^{w\heart}$ detects retractions, i.e. if $f: x \to y$ is a morphism in $\cC^{w\heart}$ such that $F(f): F(x) \to F(y)$ admits a retraction, then $f$ admits a retraction as well.
 Dually, $F$ is right weight conservative if and only if $F^{w\heart}$ detects sections. \end{prop} \begin{proof} We prove the statement about left weight conservativity, the statement about right weight conservativity is dual.
 Assume that $F$ is left weight conservative and let $f: x \to y$ be a morphism in $\cC^{w\heart}$.
-We have a cofibre sequence
+We get a cofibre sequence

 with $x,y \in \cC_{w = 0}$ and $\tn{cofib}(f) \in \cC_{w \leq 1}$.
 Applying $F$ gives a cofibre sequence